 • Bigger Faster Stronger is an introduction to exercise programme for currently inactive adults in bigger bodies who want to improve their health, wellbeing, strength, mobility and quality of life by moving more.
-This rolling programme of small group weekly sessions will allow those who are new to or returning to exercise to build confidence as well as fitness in a safe and supportive environment, led by a fitness instructor in a bigger body.
+This online programme has been developed following a series of in-person small group sessions.
+The programme supports those who are new to or returning to exercise to build confidence as well as fitness in the comfort of your own home, led by a fitness instructor in a bigger body.

 • Do you want to be more physically active but feel like your abilities or limitations are not always respected or understood?